1 large loaf (around 1 kg), well done is better, as it needs to be hard on the outside

-Prepare your bread by cutting the side off it, as if you were cutting a thick first slice, then put to one side.
+Prepare your kaiser rolls by cutting the sides, as if you were cutting a thick first slice, then put to one side.
 Remove the inside dough to create a cave-like cavity.

 Using a silicone pastry brush, brush tomato paste around the inside ‘walls’ of the caved loaf – be sure to cover all the area.
 Then, brush some on the inside slice you have removed (this will be your side lid).